“I needed to believe that at least one person was in my corner and that there

 Create a shared set of values and community commitments for all involved with the organization

-2 Qualities That Build A Culture of Protection
+2 Qualities That Build A Culture of Safety

-Truly understanding and visualizing what protection looks like can feel challenging at first.
-I find it helpful to imagine protection as an expression of two qualities most of us are already familiar with in our personal and work lives: courage and vulnerability.
+Truly understanding and visualizing what safety looks like can feel challenging at first.
+I find it helpful to imagine safety as an expression of two qualities most of us are already familiar with in our personal and work lives: courage and vulnerability.

 Quality #1: Courage